ondelad/Virtual-Office-Environment-Setup/README.md

    - Select the network interface that connects to the internet (INTERNET).
 This interface will be used for public (internet) access.
    - Click **Next**.
    - Click **Finish**.
-   - When prompted to start the service, click **Start service**.

-#### Step 3: Verify NAT Configuration

-1. **Open NAT Configuration**:
-   - In the Routing and Remote Access console, expand your server name, then expand **IPv4**, and click on **NAT**.

-2. **Verify Interfaces**:
-   - Ensure that the "External Network" interface is listed and configured as a public interface.
-   - Ensure that the "Internal Network" interface is listed and configured as a private interface.

-With these steps, your server is now configured with NAT, allowing clients on the internal network to access the internet through the domain controller.